Artists Share their Designs for Promenade Park Sculpture

 - Rena Bradley, community development coordinator for Bridge of Grace Compassionate Ministries and winner of the Knight Cities Challenge in 2016

-- Chris Ruckman, downtown resident and Treasurer of the West Central Neighborhood Association
+- Chris Ruckman, downtown resident

 Advisory support will be provided by additional representatives from Riverfront Fort Wayne, Arts United, the Board of Park Commissioners and the City of Fort Wayne.
 The five invited artists represent a variety of media preferences, artistic styles and experiences.
 The Waterfield Foundation, the Parks & the Recreation Department and the selection committee are delighted with the submissions and look forward to reviewing the sculptures based on the criteria set forth in the request for proposal and the potential visual impact within the park.
 Each sculpture will be evaluated based on characteristics such as artistic and aesthetic quality, durability, sustainability, uniqueness and its representation of diverse cultures and styles.

 The following artists were invited to submit proposals.
 Full biographies, sculpture summaries and photos of their proposed sculpture can be found at www.riverfrontfw.org/visit/#whats-happening.
 For those who would like to download renderings and photos of the artists’ sculptures, please visit http://riverfrontfw.org/promenade-park-entry-sculptures/.